Denise Fox: Storylines

-When Denise and Ian get locked in the Minute Mart's storage cupboard and share a kiss, it leads to a relationship.
-This becomes public, thanks to Ian's daughter, Lucy Beale (Hetti Bywater).
+Denise and Ian get locked in the Minute Mart's storage cupboard and share a kiss, which leads to a relationship.
+This becomes public due to Ian's daughter, Lucy Beale (Hetti Bywater).
 Denise helps Ian open a restaurant and supports him when Carl White (Daniel Coonan) threatens and blackmails him.
-Denise moves in with Ian and his children and are joined by Cindy Williams (Mimi Keene), daughter of Ian's dead former wife.
+Denise moves in with Ian and his children and they are joined by Cindy Williams (Mimi Keene), daughter of Ian's former wife.
 Denise begins to feel part of the family and supports Ian when he intends to testify that he saw Max Branning (Jake Wood) tampering with the brakes of Carl's car.
 However, Ian fails to do this and Denise is devastated to learn that Ian was intending to lie to frame Max on Carl's orders.
 The return of Ian's former wife, Jane Beale (Laurie Brett), causes Denise to have doubts about their relationship.
 She accepts Ian's marriage proposal and during their engagement party, she shares a kiss with Fatboy.
 They come to their senses when they are caught by Cora Cross (Ann Mitchell).
-Fatboy's girlfriend, Poppy Meadow (Rachel Bright), learns of the kiss and posts a letter to Ian, before leaving Walford but Lucy reads it and challenges Denise.
+Fatboy's girlfriend, Poppy Meadow (Rachel Bright), learns of the kiss and posts a letter to Ian before leaving Walford but Lucy reads it and challenges Denise.
 For the sake of her father's mental health, Lucy agrees to keep it a secret.
 Denise and Ian drift apart due to his busy lifestyle.
 After visiting Libby in Oxford, she plans to leave Ian.
 However, when Lucy is murdered (see "Who Killed Lucy Beale?"), Denise feels forced to stay and support him.
 Denise is sidelined by Ian and decides to leave, confiding in Patrick that she feels trapped.
-However, worried that she will look like a bad person, Denise changes her mind and returns but still feels ostracised.
+Worried that she will look like a bad person, Denise changes her mind and returns but still feels ostracised.
 She does not attend Lucy's funeral after seeing Ian and Jane comforting one another.
-Under advice from Libby, Denise tells Ian she can no longer be with him but he begs her to stay.
+Denise tells Ian she can no longer be with him but he begs her to stay.
 Denise agrees to stay when Ian admits he has taken her for granted and encourages her to go with Libby to Spain to celebrate Chelsea's birthday.